genmetech/lizard/friends-play-go.md

 #### Overview
 Go is an abstract strategy board game for two players in which the aim is to capture more territory than the opponent by fencing off empty space.

 In this assignment, you will create a Web API that calculates the maximum number of draws that could have occurred in a series of Go games played by three friends, given their points.

-The API will validate if the points are consistent with a valid set of games and results.
-The results will be returned in JSON format.
+The API will validate if the points are consistent with a valid set of games.
+The result will be returned in JSON format.

 A player is awarded two points for winning a game, one point is awarded to each player if the game ends in a draw and zero points if they loose the game.

 #### Requirements

 1. **Endpoint Specification**:
-   - Create a web endpoint `/:p1/:p2/:p3` where `p1`, `p2`, and `p3` are the scores of the three players.
+   - Create a web endpoint `/:p1/:p2/:p3` where `p1`, `p2`, and `p3` are the points of the three players.
-   - The scores are guaranteed to be in non-decreasing order (i.e., `p1 <= p2 <= p3`).
+   - The points are guaranteed to be in non-decreasing order (i.e., `p1 <= p2 <= p3`).

 2. **Input Constraints**:
    - The scores will be integers within the range `0` to `30`.